-Well they hung John Brown in his revolt did not go fine.
-Trying to the slaves was a noble cause, Like putting one's in the Wizard of Oz.
-And I know they've got Brown in the ground, Yet I know his story's not fully bound.
-And I know his body's a away, And I know his have long turned to clay.
-But I figure it's to bring him some respect, all his spirit must be quite abject After being for humanitarian deeds, Giving Brown a hand is exactly he needs.
-So I'm here in West Virginia with my Board, To bring faith in a soldier long ignored.
-It's possible you'd think my are scary, this séance that I'm having at Harpers Ferry.
+Well they hung Brown in 1859 After his did not go fine.
+Trying to free the slaves was a cause, Like putting one's faith in the of Oz.
+And I know they've got John in the ground, Yet I know his story's not fully bound.
+And I know his body's a away, And I know his rifles have long to clay.
+But I figure it's time to bring him respect, After all his spirit must be quite being lynched for humanitarian deeds, Giving Brown a hand is what he needs.
+So I'm here in West with my Oujia Board, To back faith in a soldier long ignored. possible you'd think my intentions are scary, With séance that I'm having at Harpers Ferry.

 'Cause now I'm channeling Brown's ghost.

-John Brown was an abolitionist He did his thing at Ferry, though he missed The opportunity to lead a slave Because the West Virginian made him holt.
-He got caught by racists who weren't down his liberal liberation, much too profound.
-He was saving the of a suppressed race, Society cut him down, shoved their in face. said John Brown, John Brown Just now.
-John Brown, Brown, We just know how You could think you'd get away with this.
-His public execution was their diss.
+Because John Brown was an He did his thing at Harpers Ferry, though he The opportunity to lead a revolt Because the West Virginian army him holt.
+He got caught by some racists who down his liberal liberation, much too profound.
+He was the souls of a suppressed race, Society cut him down, shoved morals in face.
+They said Brown, John Brown surrender now.
+John Brown, Brown, We just know how You could ever think get away with this.
+His public execution was ultimate diss.

-So I'm here at Ferry, waiting for a sign To communicate with John Brown, his mind.
-And I'm focusing on his brave deeds Occasional respect is what the need.
+So I'm here at Harpers Ferry, for a sign To communicate John Brown, through his mind.
+And I'm focusing on his very brave respect is what the dead need.
 Then all of a sudden, he to me Like I'm Macbeth, and the witches three.
-He looks into my eyes, like two jars And says, "Hello, you be Lars."
-And I'm surprise to see Brown today, Levitating like Slimer, and as clay.
-Yet he tired, and he looks warn, The expression in his is somewhat forlorn.
-I ask him for advice on racial He tells me to fighting bigotry.
-He says we can look to a new society, And that he digs the song I did B.
+He looks into my eyes, like they're two And says, "Hello, you be Lars."
+And I'm quite to see Brown today, Levitating Slimer, and pale as clay.
+Yet he looks tired, and he warn, The in his eyes is somewhat forlorn.
+I ask him for advice on racial He tells me to continue bigotry.
+He we can look forward to a new society, And that he digs the song I did B.